suobset/skushagra/docs/research/ongoing.md

 ![Poster](./assets/SysLab.png)

+#### Tra86: The LLVM Compiler Performance Tracer

+As part of my thesis on comparing RUST and C++ Performance Metrics, I developed a whole range of scripts that would take a C++/RUST Project, Compile to Assembly, Assemble to Object File with Debugging Symbols, Link Header Files, Pass to GDB, and Trace Asm Calls as the program executes.
+After the tracing, it passes the trace output to another script for analyzing CPU performance.

+Currently, this is only C++/RUST based and on the x86 platform.
+I am expanding this, since I believe that this could be extended for comparisons between any programming languages (or most).
+I also plan to create a UI for the whole thing allowing others to be able to use and contribute towards this project.

+More details to be noted in my thesis, and at [https://tra86.skushagra.com](https://tra86.skushagra.com).
+Genuinely super excited to get this out in the world, this is my magnum opus currently:

 ## Psivant Therapeutics

 I am moving to Boston to work for Psivant Therapeutics as a Software/Systems Developer Intern.
 Specifically, I will be working on High Performance Computing frameworks such as [STORMM](https://github.com/psivant/stormm).